Yusuf Ma Dexin: Execution

 The Qing official Cen Yuying disliked Ma Dexin and the Hui.
 In April 1874 he ordered an investigation into Ma Dexin's activities and charged him along with three others of formenting unrest.
 Cen claimed that when Ma Dexin was found he was on a hunger strike & on the brink of death, hence he ordered that Ma be "summarily executed".
 Though few Hui were convinced by Cen's words and knew that Ma had been assassinated.

 Works

 Sources say that Ma produced the first Chinese translation of the Qur'an, as well as writing numerous books in Arabic and Persian about Islam.
-His most famous writings compared Islamic culture and the Confucian philosophy in an effort to find a theoretical and theological basis for their coexistence.
+His most famous writings compared Islamic culture and the Confucian philosophy to find a theoretical and theological basis for their coexistence.
 At the same time, he harshly criticised the absorption of Buddhist and Taoist elements into the practise of Islam in China.
-As he is generally regarded as an orthodox Islamic thinker, his writings also demonstrated a positive attitude towards Tasawwuf, or Sufi mysticism.
+As he is generally regarded as an orthodox Islamic thinker, his writings also demonstrated a positive attitude towards Sufism.
 In total, he published over 30 books, most of which fall into five categories.